10 Steps to Build a Powerful Customer Database

 - Password.
 Don’t limit the imagination of users.
-Accept letters, special characters – all of it.
+Accept letters, special characters – everything.
 There are, however, signs like < and > that shouldn’t be used because they can cause HTML problems.

 That’s why it’s always worth using the two-step verification process.
-To download a document, subscribe to a newsletter, event, receive a coupon, etc. the user not only fills out the form but must click the activation link on his mail.
+To download a document, subscribe to a newsletter, event, receive a coupon, etc. users not only fill out the form but must click the activation link in their email.
 This allows us to be sure that the address does, in fact, belong to the user.